-A summary of findings on point of service quality review observations from the second round of observations is provided.
+A summary of findings on point of service quality review observations from the second round of observations will be provided.
 1

-Please specify approximate date(s) of second round of Year 3 observations (MM/YY): 02/20 (See table below for specific dates)
+Please specify approximate date(s) of second round of Year 4 observations (MM/YY): See table below for specific dates .

 The second round of observations occurs in the Spring of the grant year to assess the point of service quality of the activities.
-As shown in the following table, two evaluators visited each school with each observing a different grade band of students as they participated in the after-school program.
-The evaluators used the Out of School Time (OST) protocol and rotated settings.
-Observations of Saturday Family Learning Trips were not performed.
+As shown in the following table, during Years 1-3 two evaluators visited each school with each observing a different grade band of students as they participated in the after-school program.
+In Year 4, observations will be performed virtually.
+The evaluators will use the Out of School Time (OST) protocol, either the original or the January 2021 version that was adapted for virtual activities, and rotate settings.
+Observations of Saturday Family Learning Trips will not be performed.